-Camp Erin® is a special three day camp designed for children and teens ages 6-17 who have experienced the death of someone close to them.
+Camp Erin® is a special three-day camp designed for children and teens ages 6-17 who have experienced the death of someone close to them.

 Camp Erin is a weekend-long experience filled with traditional, fun camp activities combined with grief education and emotional support - led by grief professionals and trained volunteers.
 Camp Erin provides a unique opportunity for peer bonding between children and teens facing a similar life circumstance.
-Camp Erin is offered free to all families.
+Camp Erin is offered FREE to all families.

 Children from military families are invited and encouraged to apply.
 Please include Consent & Release form with any application.

-About The Moyer Foundation and Camp Erin
+About Eluna and Camp Erin